We're starting to, I don't want to hear no complaints.

 He gave me some money too.

-Here in Las Vegas, banking was legal, but the committee was intent on finding out who really ran the casinos.
+Here in Las Vegas, begging was legal, but the committee was intent on finding out who really ran the casinos.

-Wilbur Clark, builder of the desert inn sat in this very room across from Senator Kefauber and his committee to testify about the colour.
+Wilbert Clark, builder of the Desert Inn, sat in this very room across from Senator Keith Auber and his committee to testify about the world.

-No, you didn't care where the money came from.
+No, you didn't care where the money came from or how dirty and rotten.

 I didn't hear anything bad about those fellas.

-Apparently, Wilbur Clark was the only person in Las Vegas who hadn't heard anything bad about his partner's Mo David's and the Cleveland syndicate.
+Apparently, Wilbur Clark was the only person in Las Vegas who hadn't heard anything bad about his partners Mo Davis and the Cleveland Syndicate.

-Prior to 1950, most senator hearings were held far from the public eye, but the keyframe hearings were broadcast on television in seven cities.
+Prior to 1950, most center hearings were held far from the public eye, but the Keef Aubert hearings were broadcast on television in seven cities.

-The cameras were rolling when the key fobber committee pulled into New York City in March 1951.
+The cameras were roaring when the Key Fauper Committee pulled into New York City in March 1951.

 By now, America was disgusted by the amount of corruption they had seen.